 We need to understand that most of these grading protocols were developed in the times when shooting high-magnified photos and videos and sending them across were not possible.
 Now, with the right instruments, we can communicate the clarity information very accurately.

 The quality of the cut of sapphire is also not as same as the cut or a round brilliant diamond where the GIA grading is defined.
-The ultimate idea of grading the cut of a gemstone is to determine the glitter and brilliance co"Cmes off the gemstone when interacts with light rays.
-It is very difficult to establish a clear guideline as to how the geometric dimensions and proportions of the cut lead to the visual appearance of sapphire because unlike diamonds, this characteristic highly interacts with the colour and clarity of the sapphire.
-Sometimes Sapphire gemstones are cut into out of proportions resulting the gemstone becomes deep or shallow to maintain and get the optimum color.
+The ultimate idea of grading the cut of a gemstone is to determine the glitter and brilliance that comes off the gemstone when interacts with light rays.
+It is very difficult to establish a clear guideline as to how the geometric dimensions and proportions of the cut lead to the visual appearance of sapphire because, unlike diamonds, this characteristic highly interacts with the colour and clarity of the sapphire.
+Sometimes Sapphire gemstones are cut out of proportions resulting in the gemstone becomes deep or shallow to maintain and get the optimum color.
 In such circumstances, the perfection of geometry and symmetry does not mean a better cut.
 We are expecting to work in this area and come up with some best practices for the industry.

 Curing refers to various treatments and enhancements carried out to improve the properties of sapphires as well as hiding or healing the defects.
 The most common sapphire treatment is heat treatment.
-Heat treatments are the process of exposing the gemstones to high heat for a long duration so that it speeds up the transformations which will take millions of year to happen naturally.
-Heating is an accepted treatment for sapphires as, except very few, majority of sapphires are heat treated.
+Heat treatments are the process of exposing the gemstones to high heat for a long duration so that it speeds up the transformations which will take millions of years to happen naturally.
+Heating is an accepted treatment for sapphires as, except for very few, the majority of sapphires are heat treated.